OfficeDev/office-js-docs-pr/docs/testing/testing-and-troubleshooting.md

 ## When installing an add-in, you see "Error loading add-in" in the status bar

+1. Close Office.
+2. Verify that the manifest is valid
+3. Restart the add-in
+4. Install the add-in again.

-Close Office, verify that the manifest is valid, restart the add-in, and then try installing again.
-Also, give us feedback: if using Excel on Windows or Mac, you can report feedback to the Office extensibility team directly from Excel.
+You can also give us feedback: if using Excel on Windows or Mac, you can report feedback to the Office extensibility team directly from Excel.
 To do this, select **File** | **Feedback** | **Send a Frown**.
-Sending a frown will provide the necessary logs to understand the issue you are hitting.
+Sending a frown provides the necessary logs to understand the issue.

 ## Outlook add-in doesn't work correctly